curlsloth/NYU-HPC-4-newbies/README.md

     sys.exit(0)
 ```

-Now you can upload it to HPC `/scratch/<NetID>/pytorch-example/`, and the run the line below:
+Now you can upload it to HPC `/scratch/<NetID>/pytorch-example/` and then run the following command:

 ```
 /scratch/<NetID>/pytorch-example/run-pytorch-ac8888.bash python /scratch/<NetID>/pytorch-example/print_odd_even.py 23
 # Output: 23 is an odd number
 ```

-To break it down, `/scratch/<NetID>/pytorch-example/run-pytorch-ac8888.bash` calls the `.bash` script file, `python` calls the Python program, `/scratch/<NetID>/pytorch-example/print_odd_even.py` is the .py function you are executing, and `23` is the numberical input of the function as `n`.
-In this example, you can replace `23` with any other integers.
+To break it down:
+- `/scratch/<NetID>/pytorch-example/run-pytorch-ac8888.bash` calls the `.bash` script file.
+- `python` calls the Python interpreter.
+- `/scratch/<NetID>/pytorch-example/print_odd_even.py` is the Python script you are executing.
+- `23` is the numerical input (`n`) for the function.
+In this example, you can replace `23` with any other integer.

-Note that the `sys.argv[0]` in the .py script represents `/scratch/<NetID>/pytorch-example/print_odd_even.py`, and the `sys.argv[1]` represents the input `1`.
-Any `sys.argv[_]` inputs will be automatically read as a string, so your numerical input will need to be converted into number by using `int()`.
+Note that `sys.argv[0]` in the Python script represents `/scratch/<NetID>/pytorch-example/print_odd_even.py`, and `sys.argv[1]` represents the input value `23`.
+All `sys.argv[_]` inputs are automatically read as strings, so numerical inputs need to be converted to integers using `int()`.

 ## 6. Run the same script on multiple nodes in parallel ##

-One of the biggest advantage of using HPC is that you can run the same scripts on multiple nodes in parallel.
-It can be easily achieved by using SLURM batch job:
+One of the biggest advantages of using HPC is that you can run the same script on multiple nodes in parallel.
+This can be easily achieved using SLURM batch jobs:

 ```
 #!/bin/bash